moarguitars/moarguitars/guitars/dolly.md

 nav-menu: false
 show_tile: false
 date: 2020-03-09 19:45:00
-description: The Dolly is Moars guitar for the people.
+description: The Dolly is Moar's guitar for the people.
 image:
 model: Dolly
 img-tag: dolly